Decent Work

 Promoting Dignity, Equity, and Justice in Domestic Work

-The Decent Work Pillar, formerly known as the Domestic Workers Transformation Program (DWTP), is a core initiative of CDTD.
-It aims to empower Domestic Workers in Kenya through holistic workforce development programs.
-Aligned with the global Decent Work Agenda, the pillar contributes directly to Sustainable Development Goal (SDG) 5.4 which recognizes the value of unpaid care and domestic work and SDG 8, which promotes sustained, inclusive economic growth, and decent work for all.
-Our focus is on addressing the critical challenges of child labor, forced labor, trafficking in persons, and violations of acceptable work conditions, ensuring every Domestic Worker enjoys secure and dignified employment.
+The Decent Work Pillar, is a core initiative of CDTD that empowers domestic workers in Kenya through holistic workforce development programs.
+Aligned with the global Decent Work Agenda, the pillar supports Sustainable Development Goal (SDG) 5.4, which recognizes the value of unpaid care and domestic work, and SDG 8, which promotes sustained, inclusive economic growth and decent work for all.

 Our Mission